The Ultimate Startup Marketing Strategy

 I struggle to go a week without mentioning Moz.com’s weather report tool.
 It’s an incredibly useful resource for the SEO industry and generates enormous amounts of publicity for Moz.

-One of the most viewed pages on the Venture Harbour website is our annual music conference calendar.
 Sometimes you don’t need to reinvent the wheel – you just need to ask yourself “what would our customers find useful?” and build something exceptional.

 How valuable would it be to your startup if you met Robert Scoble, Jack Dorsey, or some TechCrunch journalist?
 A large aspect of your success in PR and marketing does revolve around who you know, so it’s important to learn what affects the size and quality of your personal network.